A Fast-Growing Real Estate Market at the Heart of Europe

 5. Market Trends & Investment Outlook

-Polish property prices have seen consistent growth over the past decade, driven by rising incomes, urbanization, and housing shortages.
+Polish property prices have seen consistent growth over the past decade, driven by rising incomes, urbanization, and housing shorts.
 The trend remains upward, though moderated.

-Major cities like Warsaw, Kraków, Poznań, Wrocław, and Gdańsk offer high demand and liquidity.
+Major cities like Warsaw, Krakow, Poznan, Wroclaw, and Gdansk offer high demand and liquidity.
 Emerging regional cities may offer higher yields but carry more risk.

 Key factors include stable GDP growth, EU membership, relatively affordable pricing, and growing demand for rental housing in urban areas.